AMERICA does not repel the past or what it has produced under its forms or

 The English language befriends the grand American expression … it is brawny enough

-… on the tough stock of a race who through all change of
+and limber and full enough … on the tough stock of a race who through all change of

-circumstance was never without the idea of political liberty, which is the animus of all
+circumstance was never without the idea of political liberty, which is

-liberty, it has attracted the terms of daintier and gayer and subtler and more elegant
+liberty, it has attracted the terms of daintier and gayer and subtler and

+tongues.
 It is the powerful language of resistance … it is the dialect of common sense

 It is the speech of the proud and melancholy races and of all who aspire.
+It is the

 chosen tongue to express growth faith self-esteem freedom justice equality

-.
+friendliness amplitude prudence decision and courage.
 It is the medium that shall well

 nigh express the inexpressible.